open-xml-templating/docxtemplater/docs/source/configuration.rst

 To enable this, you need to specify a custom parser.

-docxtemplater comes shipped with this parser:

-If the template is :
+Lets take an example, If your template is :

 .. code-block:: text

     Hello {user}

+And we call `doc.setData({user: "John"})`

+docxtemplater uses by default the following parser :

 .. code-block:: javascript

-    doc.setData({user: "John"})
     doc.setOptions({
         parser: function(tag) {
           // tag is "user"